 - In issues 217 and 218 of Archie Comics' Sonic the Hedgehog comics, Sonic and Bunnie find themselves stuck in the middle of a fight over an oil refinery.
 Unable to choose between helping the local Dark Egg Legion chapter (led by Bunnie's beloved uncle) and the local group of Freedom Fighters (a bunch of fanatic Jerk Asses), they ultimately decide to just destroy the refinery, keeping either side from getting control of it.

-- Heavily subverted in Grandville.
+- Subverted in Grandville.
 Near the end of the story, the voice recording that all the characters fought over is shattered before anyone can hear its contents.
 The subversion comes from LeBrock behaving as if the recording is still intact and he was privy to its contents.
-The threat of revealing the recording, and using the few bits of information he has to back his bluff, is enough to drive The Prime Minister of Britain to suicide.
+The threat of revealing the recording, and using the few bits of information he has to back his bluff, is enough to drive the Prime Minister of Britain to suicide.

 - Played with in an old issue of the Archie Comics.
 Archie and Reggie spend an entire issue fighting over who gets to take Veronica to a dance.
 Archie wins and goes to pick her up, only to find she's long since accepted the invitation of a third guy.
 Archie then takes a third option and invites Reggie to the dance, complete with giving him flowers and awkward glances from everyone else.

 - In Indiana Jones: Thunder in the Orient, Indy and his allies in the Chinese resistance are racing the Japanese to find a set of scrolls said to contain the original account of the Buddha's teachings, written by the Buddha himself.
 Once they find the scrolls, however, they crumble as soon as they are exposed to air, before anyone can read what they say.